 Call us on 0800 414 8100

-Members can call us to request a physiotherapist to assess their condition over their phone to determine if you are likely to benefit from physiotherapy.
+You can call us to request a physiotherapist to assess your condition over the phone to determine if you are likely to benefit from physiotherapy.

 The service lets you speak to a qualified physiotherapist who will make a clinical decision to determine the most appropriate clinical pathway for your current symptoms.

-Treatment and assessments will be provided remotely where clinically appropriate
+Treatment and assessments will be provided in person or virtually where clinically appropriate.

 Call us on 0800 414 8100 to request a phone call with a physiotherapist who can assess your condition over the phone.